ronaldoussoren/pyobjc/docs/api/module-objc.rst

    Returns true iff the current macOS version is at least the version specified.
 Use this like the "@available" construct in Objective-C.

-.. function:: allocateBuffer(size)
+.. function:: allocateBuffer(length)

-   Returns a writable buffer object of *size* bytes.
+   Returns a writable buffer object of *length* bytes.
+This function is equivalent to `bytearray(length)`

+   .. deprecated: 8.2

 .. function:: CFToObject